Which pieces of baking equipment should you buy for your kitchen? The BBC Good Food team provide a gadget checklist, plus handy product reviews…

-Avoid leaving cake mixture or melted chocolate in your bowl by using a bendy spatula which can easily skim around the sides.
+Avoid leaving cake mixture or melted chocolate in your bowl by using a bendy spatula to easily skim around the sides.

 A wooden spoon is a great all-rounder in the kitchen.
 If you don't have a food mixer, use it for beating your cake mixes.
 A large metal spoon is handy for folding in flour or whisked egg whites.

-Whisks are designed to give volume and aerate foods and are therefore important for cake making.
-A balloon whisk is a handheld tool with metal loops that form into a bulb shape at the end of a long handle.
-It's always handy to have one of these in the kitchen as in addition to whipping cream, whisking egg whites and gently folding in flour, you can also use it to remove lumps from sauces.
+Whisks are designed to give volume and aerate foods, so are useful in cake-making.
+A balloon whisk is a hand-held tool with metal loops that form into a bulb shape at the end of a long handle.
+It's always handy to have one of these in the kitchen as an addition to whipping cream, whisking egg whites and gently folding in flour, and you can also use it to remove lumps from sauces.
 An electric whisk or a food mixer make short work of whisking and creaming.
 The food mixer, with its different attachments, is more versatile but also much more expensive.